lauravlad/lauravlad.github.io/_posts/2020-04-24-how_to_scrape_wikipedia_tables_in_6_easy_steps.markdown

  The HTML element for row is <tr>
  ![Row element](https://i.imgur.com/FTyrBdY.png)

- Here is the code to get all rows:
+ Here is the code to `.find_all` rows:

 	 ``rows = My_table.find_all('tr')``

 The HTML element for cell in the row is <td>
  ![Cell element]([https://i.imgur.com/ZkD1s9a.png)

- Here is the code to get all cells in a row:
+ Here is the code to `.find_all`  cells in a row:

 	 ``cells = row.find_all('td')``

- The information we need sits inside each cell in 'a' element marked with `<a ` with attribute `title`.
+ The information we need sits inside each cell in an 'a' element with attribute `title`.

 ![Title](https://i.imgur.com/bWuirSs.png)